 Your visa permits you to travel to a U.S. Port of Entry.
 For most travelers, this is an international airport in the U.S. where you present yourself to the Customs and Border Protection (CBP) officer after disembarking from your flight.
-You will present certain documents and may be asked to show supporting documents.
 Be prepared, honest, polite, and confident when presenting yourself to CBP officials.
 Place these important printed documents in your carry-on luggage during your flight when you travel so that they are readily available:

 - Your passport with valid visa

 - Your DS-2019 form

 - Your admission letter

 - Your OIPS welcome letter that has our contact information

-- A print out of your classes from Patriot Web
+- o A print out of your classes from Patriot Web

 - Your proof of funding documents

 - Emergency contact information both in the United States (if applicable) and in your home country

-- The address where you will be staying
+- o The address where you will be staying